OasisDEX/oasis-borrow/README.md

 - `USER_JWT_SECRET` - Could be any value different from `CHALLENGE_JWT_SECRET`.
 This is used when the user signs the Terms of Service.

-- `MAILCHIMP_ENDPOINT` - Mailchimp endpoint with audience ID used to integrate Mailchimp newsletter.

-- `MAILCHIMP_API_KEY` - Mailchimp API Key used to integrate Mailchimp newsletter.

 - `SENTRY_RELEASE` - The release in sentry.io.
 Used by sentry.io to generate and upload source maps
   for a given release at build time, and tie those source maps to errors sent to sentry at run time.